 23. Take a Look at Task Manager

 Using Windows Task Manager, you can know about the heavy-duty programs you have installed.
-If you suspect some non-usual activities in your computer, you should open the Task Manager.
+If you suspect some non-usual activities on your computer, you should open the Task Manager.
 If you are on Windows 10, the Task Manager UI is something cool.
 You can get to know about performance, disk usage, network usage etc. Also, if some programs act in a strange way, you should give extra care.

 24. Upgrade Your RAM

-If you are using RAM-hungry programs like Google Chrome, this is an effective way to increase the performance.
+If you are using RAM-hungry programs like Google Chrome, this is an effective way to increase performance.
 First, you should make sure that there is an extra RAM slot.
 Otherwise, you can replace the existing RAM chip with an upgraded size counterpart.
-This is one of the reasons not to put your computer on stress.
+This is one of the reasons not to put your computer under stress.
 When there is enough RAM free, you won’t have trouble with multitasking.

 25. Use Cloud Storage

 There are many services that offer free cloud storage for everyone.
 All you need is internet connectivity and an email ID.
-So, you can utilize these storage space for backing up data or mere storage.
+So, you can utilize this storage space for backing up data or mere storage.
 Suppose you have a few photos from an old album.
-Instead of storing them locally, you can upload to the web.
-This saves your local storage space but also increases the security and accessibility.
+Instead of storing them locally, you can upload them to the web.
+This saves your local storage space but also increases security and accessibility.

 So, these are the simple computer maintenance tips for better operation of your computer.
 In this checklist, we have tried to cover almost all the aspects of good computing – both hardware and software.
 We recommend dedicating some time for doing this, every week or every month.
 And, trust us, you will see awesome results in the long run.
 If you are a geek, however, there are a lot of other things you can do.
 But, this one is for common users, and they get the best out of these.